Why do so many Americans feast on turkey on Thanksgiving Day?

 According to the National Turkey Federation, 88% of Americans eat turkey for Thanksgiving, accounting for some 46 million birds as the main dish for the holiday meal.

-Although President George Washington issued a proclamation for a day of thanksgiving in 1789, President Abraham Lincoln urged Americans in 1863 to observe the last Thursday in November each year as a day of thanksgiving.
+Although President George Washington issued a proclamation for a day of “thanks-giving” in 1789, it was President Abraham Lincoln who urged Americans in 1863 to observe the last Thursday in November each year as Thanksgiving day.

 As for Sarah Josepha Hale, you might remember her best for her literary contributions during the early to mid 1800s, including her most popular piece, “Mary Had a LIttle Lamb.”